 You can talk to a Child Advocate from the Office of the Public Guardian who can help you to make an application and present your views to the tribunal.
 A Child Advocate can even speak on your behalf if you would like them to.
 You can also talk to Legal Aid Queensland or another agency, who can help you complete any required paperwork.

 You should apply to QCAT within 28 days of finding out about a decision if you’d like them to review it.
 You’ll need to lodge an application form.
 You can also find it at QCAT’s Brisbane office or, if you live outside Brisbane, at your local Magistrates Court.
-Remember, you can talk to your Child Advocate, Legal Aid Queensland, Aboriginal and Torres Strait Islander Legal Services or another agency for help filling out the form.
+Remember, you can talk to your Child Advocate, Aboriginal and Torres Strait Islander Legal Services and Legal Aid Queeensland or another agency for help filling out the form.

 When you apply for a review of a decision, you can also apply for a ‘stay’ of the decision.
 If a stay is granted, that means the decision is not carried out until QCAT makes a decision about your application.
 A stay will only be agreed to in special circumstances, and will not always be granted.